-25. Guillain-Barre syndrome
+25. Guillain-Barré syndrome

-Guillain-Barre syndrome can sometimes follow after an illness.
+Guillain-Barré syndrome can sometimes follow after an illness.
 Unexplained tingling and possibly pain in the hands and feet can be one of the first symptoms of the syndrome.

-- A physical exam, which may also include a neurological exam to observe your reflexes and motor or sensory function.
+- a physical exam, which may also include a neurological exam to observe your reflexes and motor or sensory function

-- Imaging tests, such as an X-ray, MRI, or ultrasound.
+- imaging tests, such as an X-ray, MRI, or ultrasound

-- A nerve or skin biopsy.
+- a nerve or skin biopsy

 Some examples of treatment options may include one or several of the following: